Redesigning Capichi’s app

 Results

-Based on the results obtained from these two methods, we confirmed that the homepage and search function were the primary sources of friction for users in the process.
-Additionally, we identified other pain points that we shared with stakeholders.
-However, we made the decision to address these issues during another project.
+The analysis confirmed that the homepage and search function were the main friction points for users.
+We also identified additional pain points, which we shared with stakeholders.
+The decision was made to address these issues in a subsequent project.

 User flows